The holidays are all about family, and nothing brings all the generations together like food! In

 2. Whether you’re cooking your own or reheating a pre-cooked ham, the key is to not overcook it.
 Ham, like brisket, can dry out if you cook it for too long or in an oven that’s too hot.
 Remember, no two ovens are alike, so be mindful of your cooking temperature and time.

 When the ham is ready to serve, you’ll want to turn it on its side so the spiral slices run vertical.
-Then use a sharp carving knife to carve off the slices one at a time.
+Use a sharp carving knife to carve off the slices one at a time.
 For extra flavor besides the glaze, serve the ham with juices from the roasting pan or gravy.

 Spiral Cut Ham